-As a student of our university, you should not miss the opportunity to discover the magnificent and so different faces of Romania: the mountains with their ski slopes, resorts, caves and lakes, the Black Sea, the Danube Delta - a World Heritage and the second largest Delta in Europe - or the ancient Romanian regions: Moldavia with its religious architecture, Oltenia famous for its embroideries and carpets.
+As a student of our university, you should not miss the opportunity to discover the magnificent and so different faces of Romania: the mountains with their ski slopes, resorts, caves and lakes, the Black Sea, the Danube Delta - a World Heritage and the second largest Delta in Europe - or the ancient Romanian regions: Moldavia with its religious architecture or Oltenia, famous for its embroideries and carpets.
 Maramures, famous for wooden sculptures or Bucovina are proud of their old traditions.
 The Irish author Bram Stroker based his horror novel Dracula, on the Romanian fifteenth century prince Vlad Dracul.
-The castle still lies in Romania and is a top tourist attraction.
+The castle still lies in Romania, in a region called Bran, near Braşov and is a top tourist attraction.
 Vlad was also called the Impaler because he would punish people by impaling them!